ianxm/ihx/README.md

 usage
 -----

-the ihx shell accepts the following commands:
+in addition to haxe statements, the ihx shell accepts the following
+commands:

 - `dir`               list all currently defined variables
 - `addpath [name]`    add a dir to the classpath